eagle034/eagle034.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
 I am Md Sajjad Hossain.
-I am a PhD student at [University at North Carolina at Charlotte](https://www.uncc.edu/) under the supervision of [Dr. Nathan Johnson](https://coefs.uncc.edu/arwillis/){:target="_blank"}
+I am a PhD student at [University at North Carolina at Charlotte](https://www.uncc.edu/) under the supervision of [Dr. Andrew Willis](https://coefs.uncc.edu/arwillis/){:target="_blank"}

 I graduated from the [Department of Electrical and Electronic Engineering (EEE)](http://eee.buet.ac.bd/) with a Bachelor of Science degree from [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/)